 Successful applicants will be eligible to attend the Search and Rescue Training Academy held in June.
 Attendance and successful completion of the Academy is required for Post membership.
 If you successfully complete the Academy, you will be sworn in as an active member of the Linn County Sheriff’s Search and Rescue Post.

-The Search and Rescue Post Advisors, SSgt.
-Ken Stewart or SSgt.
-Joe Larsen, can answer any questions you may have.
+The Search and Rescue Post Advisors, Lieutenant Ken Stewart or Lieutenant Joe Larsen, can answer any questions you may have.
 Please call the Linn County Sheriff’s Office (541-812-2272) and leave a message for the Search and Rescue Post Advisor to call you, and one of them will return your call.